Gorzen/SBB-Planner/README.md

 Imagine from a user experience perspective, how would you react if you are being proposed a plan in which a transfer is scheduled to depart before you arrive?
 Furthermore, who would you blame if the plan fails: the planner that came up with a theoretically infeasible plan, or the operator who respected their schedule?

+##### 4 - Q: How are the inputs of the solution entered
+* **A**: You will enter the numerial IDs of the starting and terminating station (bus, trams, trains, ...), a desired time of arrival, and a minimum confidence level.
+You do not need to enter a day.
+The route is for a typical business day of the week, not a week-end, or bank holiday.
+That is you can filter out all services that are not on normal business days from your options.
+The output must be the service that allows you to leave at the latest, while arriving before the specified time at your destination, and with a probability of success equal or higher than the specified certainty level.

+##### 5 - Q: Do we need to visualize the output on a map
+* **A**: You do not need to visualize the results.
+A list in textual form will be sufficient.
+Note that the list must display at a minimum the starting time, the routes, arrival time, and confidence level.
+If it involves transfers, the list must also include the arrival & departure times, and intermediate routes at the transfer points.

+##### 6 - Q: How do we validate the solution
+* **A**: We can give a hint: we will pick two stations and a maximum time of arrival, which has different routes with known probability of success.
+It is a `sucess` if on a given day and time we are able to catch all the connections and arrive before the specified time limit, otherwise it is a `failure`.
+We compute the probability as `number of successes/(number of successes + number of failures)` by repeating this over a given time period of many days (business days only), and we compare your results, i.e. routes and minimum success guarantee with ours.

+##### 7 - Q: If a stop in the 15km radius is connected only through a bus or train that stops outside the 15km radius, should this stop be considered?
+* **A**: No, this stop should be considered, because the bus or train goes through stops that are outside the 15km radius.

+##### 8 - Q: Can we use any libraries for the project?
+* **A**: You are free to use any libraries you want for the project.
+The only constraint is that you must configure your Docker image so that we don't have to configure our jupyter environment ourselves in order to validate your results.
+Feel free to ask us if you need us to install the library on the hadoop cluster.

+##### 9 - Q: Any preferences for computing geo distances?
+* **A**: Any method with a few meters accuracy, is acceptable - the most accurate is the `vincenty` method, but `harversine` is perfectly fine, or you can use an existing method from one of the provided libraries.
+We have installed `geopy`, `networkx`, `scikit-learn`, `bokeh` and `matplotlib` for your convenience.

+##### 10 - Q: Can we solve it as shortest path algorithm?
+* **A**: Yes, or more precisely as a constrained shortest path algorithm.
+It is a robust optimization problem.
+The constraints are that you must arrive before a time limit with a minimum confidence level, and it must be a valid route on the the public transport infrastructure and schedule.
+The objective is to maximize the time of derpature, so that you spend the least time between the departing stop and the arrival stop, and any algorithm that achieves this objective is fine.
+As a starting point, we present you with a list of algorithms you may want to consider: https://transport.okfn.org/index-60.html.